A general ledger is critical to the success of your business. If used correctly, it can be the most important reporting tool for your business.

 This statement shows you how much cash inflow or outflows you have.
 Put differently; it shows you how you’re making and spending money.

-Your cash flows statement records cash across operating, investing, and financing activities and is an excellent indication of your liquidity and short term viability.
+Your cash flow statement records cash across operating, investing, and financing activities and is an excellent indication of your liquidity and short-term viability.

 Unlike the cash flow statement, it includes non-cash items such as depreciation.
 It provides a summary of revenues and expenses for operating and non-operating activities.

 The “operating” section will include the income and expenditure related to the company’s operation, and the non-operating will include those that aren’t.

 While management will use it to assess profitability and performance, outside investors and creditors use it to make risk assessments.

 Income statement line items include sales, rent expenses, interest expenses, and loss on disposal of assets.